Healing Garden

-We just came across these photos from 2020 when we first started this garden bed over by the greenhouse, and we had to go sit back there and admire how the space has evolved.
+We just came across these two photos from 2020 when we first started this garden bed over by the greenhouse, and we had to go sit back there and admire how the space has evolved.

 Of all the garden beds we've made over the years, this one has a special place in our heart.
 Gardening has always been a happy place and a way to create diverse little worlds that build on themselves over time.
 So at the start of the pandemic when everything felt so heavy and hard, this was a way to get grounded, put hands in the soil, and make magic.